reveurmichael/machine_learning/Readme.md

 ### Week 1 - Week 2

+Tutorial (with videos):
 - https://gitee.com/lundechen/static_website_with_go_hugo

 Week 1:
-- Finish deploying the website on GitHub Pages.
+- Finish deploying the website on GitHub Pages (Video 1 - 5).
 - Send the url of your GitHub Pages to the WeChat group when you finish.

 Week 2:
-- GitHub workflow.
+- GitHub workflow (Video 6 - 8).
+- Each group two students.
+- Send the url of your GitHub Repositories to the WeChat group when you finish (three for each group of two).

 ### Week 3

 reveal.js
+- Go to reveal.js official website, and try out different features.
 - Send the url of your reveal.js web site to the WeChat group when you finish.

 ### Week 4 - Week 6

+Tutorial (with videos):
 - https://gitee.com/lundechen/machine_learning_web_app

 Week 4: